-- Full-time students who entered the Ph.D. program must pass at least one examination at the latest in the exam period just prior to the start of classes of their fifth semester and must have passed two qualifying exams at the latest in the exam period just prior to the start of classes of their eighth semester.
-See the first Table below. - Part-time students may request additional time from the department. - A maximum of three attempts in each exam are allowed.
-A third failure in one subject eliminates a student from the Ph.D.
-Program.
+- Full-time students must have passed two qualifying exams at the latest in the exam period just prior to the start of classes of their sixth semester.
+See the first Table below. - Part-time students may request additional time from the department.